tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

 <figure>
   <img style="background-position:-864px -80px; background-image:url({{ site.url }}/img/pitl06/image-formats-gif-jpg-png.png); height:300px" />
-  <figcaption>The PNG produces smooth gradients using a large (greater than 256) pallet of colours.
-One cannot detect the boundaries of the graphic.
-The glow is comprised of many levels of semi-opaque blues, and blends beautifully over the starry background.</figcaption>
+  <figcaption>The PNG produces smooth gradients using a large (greater than 256) palette of colours.
+The glow is comprised of many levels of semi-opaque blues and blends beautifully over the starry background.
+As a result, one cannot detect the boundaries of the graphic. </figcaption>
 </figure>

 Notably, PNGs do not support animation.
-The APNG (Animated Portable Network Graphics) is an extension to the format, but it has failed to gain traction with some major Web Browsers (Microsoft).
+The APNG (Animated Portable Network Graphics) specification is an extension to the format, but it has failed to gain traction with some major (Microsoft) web browsers.

 When dealing with photographs, JPGs tend to trump PNGs in terms of quality-for-size.
-PNGs, however excel when you require transparency, or desire GIF-style sharpness with a greater range of colour.
+PNGs, however, excel when you require transparency or desire GIF-style sharpness with a greater range of colour.

-There are a few up-and-coming Web image formats (WEBP, HEIC) that promise even smaller file sizes and better quality.
+There are a few up-and-coming Web image formats (WEBP, HEIC) that promise comparable quality in smaller files.
 Whether they gain traction depends largely on support from authoring tools and browsers.
 To reiterate, though, it's best to experiment with the different formats to see how they work and which is most appropriate for a given graphic you wish to optimise.

 ## Colour Channels